 Top 3 Yoga Poses For Nausea

 Given below are three yoga poses to help you avoid nausea.

 1. Viparita Karani (Legs Up The Wall)

-The easiest yoga for nausea asana you can practice to avoid feeling dizzy.
+It is one of the easiest yoga for nausea asana you can practice to avoid feeling dizzy.
 Just like the name suggests, you need to keep both your legs straight with the proper support of a wall.
-This yoga asana improves your digestion and gives relief from nausea.
+Also, this yoga asana improves your digestion and gives relief from nausea.

 Steps to Practice Legs Up The Wall Pose

 Lie down on the yoga mat and remain perpendicular to a wall.

 Lift your legs up and bring your hips as close to the wall as possible.

 Your legs and arms should form a 90-degree angle with your body at the hips.

 Keep a blanket or pillow under your buttocks for support.